EXPLAINER: What happens when an ICU reaches capacity?

 They are increasingly burning out.

-This week in the ICUs of South Florida’s Memorial Healthcare System, staff were at one point caring for 107 COVID patients who were the “sickest of the sick,” said Dr. Aharon Sareli.
+This week in the ICUs of South Florida’s Memorial Healthcare System, staff were at one point caring for 107 COVID-19 patients who were the “sickest of the sick,” said Dr. Aharon Sareli.

 Many failed to respond to steroids or other treatments.
 They needed ventilators and were facing the failure of multiple organs.
 Many were expected to die.